ANSHIKA1806/PICSTAR/README.md

 ## How to use it

-1. Click on "Choose File" to upload the image
+1. Click on "Upload New" to upload the image
 2. Change the settings to make the image suit your needs
-3. Right Click and "Save Image As" to download the image to your local
+3. Click on "Download" to export the image

 ## Deployment